Open-Markets-Initiative/low-latency-reference/articles/README.md

 [Guru of the Week](https://herbsutter.com/gotw/) By Herb Sutter.
 Guru of the Week (GotW) is a series of C++ programming problems about the nuance of the language.

+## Other Articles and Blogs

 [Software Leadership](http://joeduffyblog.com/) By Joe Duffy.
 Performance is one of the key pillars of software engineering, and is something that’s hard to do right, and sometimes even difficult to recognize.

+[Sniper in Mahwah](https://sniperinmahwah.wordpress.com/) By Alexandre Laumonier.
+Blog on specialist low latency networking.